What Does the Bible Say About Addiction?

 In those moments, when things have finally gotten so bad is when we want to acknowledge his existence.
 Good thing that God is a merciful and forgiving God.
 When we call out to Him honestly and humbly, he hears us.

 The Bible says that whoever calls upon the name of the Lord shall be saved (Romans 10:13).
-When we humble ourselves before God, trust in Jesus Christ, and seek repentance for our actions, get help for our addictions, and lean on brothers and sisters in Christ, we can begin to make progress.
-It is not always the progress that at the rate that we wish, but it is progress that God sees fit to make in our lives, and believe me, God can work miracles.
+When we humble ourselves before God, trust in Jesus Christ, seek repentance for our actions, get help for our addictions, and lean on brothers and sisters in Christ, we can begin to make progress.
+It does not always progress that at the rate that we wish, but it is progress that God sees fit to make in our lives, and believe me, God can work miracles.